rednose-public/rednose-ui/UPGRADE-1.5.md

 Version 1.5 is compatible with YUI 3.16.0.

+All form and data-provider modules were removed in this release.

 ## rednose-app

  * Loading app within iFrames is no longer supported in its current form.